w9n/garden/docs/basics/installation.md

 * Whether you have Hyper-V enabled.
 This is required for _Docker for Windows_.
 If you do not already have it enabled, the script will enable it (you will then need to restart your computer before starting Docker for Windows).
 * Docker - We strongly recommend using the _Edge version_ of
   [Docker for Windows](https://www.docker.com/docker-windows), which has built-in support for Kubernetes.
-Garden also supports different configurations of Docker and Kubernetes, using Minikube for example, but
-  Docker for Windows is generally easier to install and configure, and is well supported.
+Garden also supports different configurations of Docker and Kubernetes, using Minikube for example.
+However, Docker for Windows is generally easier to install and configure, and is well supported.
 The script will check if Docker is installed, and whether Kubernetes has been enabled as the default orchestrator.
 * Node.js - The script will install it via Chocolatey if it is missing. _If you already have Node.js installed, please make sure it is version 8.x or newer._